Surabhi Kamalabai

 Surabhi Kamalabai (1913–1977) was an Indian actress who worked in Telugu theatre and Telugu cinema.
 She has the distinction of being the first Telugu actress in a talkie film with Bhakta Prahlada (1932), directed by H. M. Reddy.
 She played the role of Leelavathi, the wife of Hiranyakasipa.
-Since then she acted in about 30 films, including Savitri (1933), Pathala Bhairavi (1951), Malliswari (1951), Illarikam (1959) and Velugu Needalu (1961).
+She later acted in about 30 films, including Savitri (1933), Pathala Bhairavi (1951), Malliswari (1951), Illarikam (1959) and Velugu Needalu (1961).

-She belongs to the well esteemed Surabhi drama company, in which drama is not only a livelihood but a profession and an art form.
+She belonged to the well known Surabhi drama company, in which drama is not only a livelihood but a profession and an art form.
 There were about 50 drama families during the 1920s to 1950s in Andhra Pradesh.
 They toured different places, stayed for some time and gave a series of programmes in the nearby towns.